Source: Angel Sallade

 The History of French Bulldogs

-Bulldogs become popular with society ladies in 1896.
-The Westminster Kennel Club featured a French Bulldog on its 1897 catalog.
-During this time, the French bulldog was not approved as an AKC breed.
-The French bulldog exploded with popularity when the Bulldog Club of America was formed.
-Due to an English judge who only wished to exhibit rose-eared bulldogs, lovers of other bulldog breeds were infuriated, and soon after formed the French Bulldog Club of America.
+Bulldogs became popular with society ladies in 1896 as well as with artisans who were in the lace-making business.
+Shortly after, the Westminster Kennel Club featured a French Bulldog on its 1897 catalog.
+During this time, the French bulldog was not approved as an AKC breed but shot up in popularity in the US when the Bulldog Club of America was formed.
+Due to an English judge who only wished to exhibit rose-eared bulldogs, lovers of other bulldog breeds were overlooked, prompting the formation of the French Bulldog Club of America.
 French bulldogs remain a popular breed today, especially in England.

 Size (Weight and Height)

-Many dog breeds vary in weight and height according to the gender, but the French bulldog's height and weight for a male and female are the same.
-The average weight of a female and male French bulldog ranges between 22 and 28 pounds, and their height ranges between 11 and 13 inches.
+Many dog breeds vary in weight and height depending on gender, but the French bulldog's height and weight for a male and female are the same.
+The average weight of both ranges between 22 and 28 pounds with their height ranging between 11 and 13 inches.

 The French bulldog is a companion breed which means they require a lot of attention and close contact, so you can expect a clingy dog that has some amount of seperation anxiety.
-Like most companion breeds, French bulldogs suffer from separation anxiety and cannot be left alone for more than a few hours without missing you and being upset that they're not with their favorite person, you.
+Like most companion breeds, French bulldogs suffer from separation anxiety and cannot be left alone for more than a few hours without missing you and being upset that they're not with their favorite person--you!
 Although staying at home with them 24/7 is not a realistic option for many of us, you can help make them comfortable while they dutifully wait for you at home.
-Consider purchasing a potty grass for dogs, such as DoggieLawn.
-This grass gives your pet a place to use the bathroom instead of somewhere random in your home for you to find days later.
+Consider purchasing a potty grass for dogs, such as DoggieLawn that will ease their separation anxiety by reducing their dependency on you.

-The recent popularity of French bulldogs is due to Lady Gaga and Lauren Goodger and their lovely bulldogs.
-Breeding experts believe the French bulldog will exceed the Labrador Retriever has been the top dog for many years, since 1990, but recent studies reveal a decrease in the number of people who have the Lab as a pet.
-Famous French bulldogs in today's society include, Manny the Frenchie, Sir Charles Barkley, Trotter, Muu, and Miss Piggy.
+The recent popularity of French bulldogs is due to celebrities like Lady Gaga and Lauren Goodger and their lovely bulldogs.
+Breeding experts believe the French bulldog will exceed the Labrador Retriever in popularity.
+Labs have been the top dog for many years (since 1990) but recent studies reveal a decrease in the number of people who have Labs.
+Famous French bulldogs include Manny the Frenchie, Sir Charles Barkley, Trotter, Muu, and Miss Piggy.
 Manny the Frenchie has over 150,000 Instagram followers and loves his shark outfit.
 Sir Charles Barkley enjoys taking pictures, eating ice cream, and taking naps.
 Trotter loves dressing up and enjoys Christmas.
-Muu enjoys watching TV with his companion, Tasuku and taking naps.
+Muu enjoys watching TV with his companion, Tasuku, and taking naps.
 Miss Piggy lives in Florida and looks glamorous on Instagram.

 Apartment Life: Yes or No?

-Contrary to the popular belief of many pet owners, French bulldogs are great at adapting and don't mind the apartment life.
-These dogs are quiet, have low energy, usually calm indoors, and very polite.
-These characteristics make these dogs great for apartment life.
-Since these breeds enjoy a comfortable life without too much moving around, you will want to purchase potty grass for dogs.
-Whether your apartment is large or small, having a dog potty grass like Doggielawn, will be convenient for you and your dog.
+Contrary to the popular belief of many pet owners, French bulldogs are great at adapting and don't mind apartment life.
+These dogs are quiet, have low energy, are usually calm indoors, and are well-behaved.
+These characteristics make them great for apartment living.
+Whether your apartment is large or small, having an indoor dog potty like Doggielawn will be convenient for you and your dog.
 We still recommend taking your dog out to exercise but having a DoggieLawn handy is convenient for those middle of the night situations when your dog just HAS to go!
+(If you have friends who would like to try this solution you can send them a big discount using this link!)

 French bulldogs live 10 to 12 years when they are taken care of properly.
-Compared to other small dog breeds, the Boston terrier has the longest lifespan, averaging 13 to 15 years.
+In comparison with other small dog breeds, the Boston terrier has the longest lifespan, averaging 13 to 15 years.
 The pug follows, averaging 12 to 15 years.
 The modern bulldog's lifespan averages 8 to 10 years.

 The Ideal Pet Owner

-Like any other dog breed, the French bulldog has a few health issues you need to acknowledge.
-The bulldog has a short face that can affect their breathing.
-Due to less efficient breathing due to their facial structure, bulldogs cannot tolerate heat, a lot of exercise, and stress.
+Like any other dog breed, the French bulldog has a few health issues you should be aware of.
+The bulldog has a short snout that can affect their breathing.
+Due to less efficient breathing brought on by their unique facial structure, bulldogs in particular are not well-equipped to tolerate heat, excessive exercise, and stress.